Araxiel/HOI4-My-Small-Mods/arax_PersonalPatch/readme.md

 ## Decisions and NFs

+### General
+- 5th Research slot for nations capping out at 4 (does require owning 100 factories)
+- New "Integrate" decision, usable on puppets and it works like the other Foreign Influence decisions.

 ### EU
 - Can invite any European nation to the EU, not just the listed large countries with original tags.
 - Can try to invite a country again after a year.